 Some stamina, for a brisk bike ride over cobbles, bridges and docks in the day; and for exploring Farringdon's nightlife later on.

 Room 2 is wheelchair accessible and the hotel lift goes to all floors.
-In-room spa treatments are available and there's no gym, but guests are given free access to LA Fitness in Holborn (a 10-minute walk away).
+In-room spa treatments are available and there's no gym, but guests can get a day pass for nearby Gym Box for £15.

 The Zetter Townhouse Clerkenwell is remarkably forward-thinking, employing nifty gadgetry and schemes such as an energy loop (which heats your room and cools hotel fridges simultaneously), occupancy detection systems, water drawn from a borehole, and sustainable, recycled and environmentally friendly materials throughout.
 The Zetter is also a founder member of the Sustainable Restaurant Association.